 The witnesses, and celebrant all sign.

-Wedding community vows of support, also known as guest affirmations, provide family and friends the change to join in non-religious wedding celebrations (optional).
+Wedding community vows of support, also known as guest affirmations, provide family and friends the chance to join in non-religious wedding celebrations (optional).

-As the community and gathered family and friends of Parker and August, will you join me in supporting them as they face challenges to build bridges of commitment?
-And to remember the excitement Parker and August felt at their first encounter, let them fall in love time and time again with each other.
+As the community and gathered family and friends of ……, will you join me in supporting them as they face challenges to build bridges of commitment?
+And to remember the excitement they felt at their first encounter.
+Let them fall in love time and time again with each other.

 Please respond by saying “YES, WE DO”!